DATA-BACKED GUIDE · UPDATED JULY 2026

 How to pay less

-- For a small hernia in a young dog, ask whether it can be fixed at the same time as neutering to share one anaesthetic.
+- For a small hernia in a young dog, ask whether it can be fixed at the same time as neutering to share one anaesthetic and one set of practice fees.

-- Get more than one written quote, as first-opinion prices for a planned repair vary between practices.
+- Get more than one written quote, as first-opinion prices for a planned repair vary between practices, sometimes by a wide margin for the same procedure.

-- Never delay if the hernia suddenly enlarges or the dog seems unwell, since an emergency costs far more than planned surgery.
+- Never delay if the hernia suddenly enlarges or the dog seems unwell, since an emergency costs far more than planned surgery and the risk to the dog rises the longer tissue stays trapped.

-- Check whether your pet insurance covers the repair, as congenital hernias are sometimes excluded.
+- Check whether your pet insurance covers the repair, as congenital hernias are sometimes excluded, and confirm this before you commit to a policy or a procedure.

 Common questions